 Audible.com is a seller and producer of spoken audio entertainment, information, and educational programming on the Internet.
 Audible sells digital audiobooks, radio and TV programs, and audio versions of magazines and newspapers.
 Through its production arm, Audible Studios, Audible has also become the world’s largest producer of downloadable audiobooks.
 Audible is now a subsidiary of Amazon.

-Audible also has a number of free audio books for you to download and listen at your own leisure.
+Audible also has a number of free audiobooks for you to download and listen to at your own leisure.
 These downloads are all legal and there is no copyright infringement.
-Most of these files are in MP3 format that can be played on an Mp3 player, phone or a PC.
+Most of these files are in MP3 format that can be played on an Mp3 player, phone, or PC.
 It offers a 30 days free trial which gives you a window large enough to download a number of books of your liking for free.